dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 ### A whole lot more to know with object3d, and also the various objects based off of object3d

 The [object3d class](/2018/04/23/threejs-object3d/) is a base class of many objects in threejs such as cameras and mesh objects.
+The rotation proper of this class is just one property of the class along with additional properties that have to do with things like position and the scale of the object.
+There is then also a whole lot of useful methods with this class that one should also be aware of that are related to setting the rotation of the class, as well as doing just about everything else I would want to do with an object that is based off of this class.

+There is then also what to be aware of when it comes to additional properties on top of the object3d class.
+For example a Mesh object will also have a geometry and a material property.
+An instance of a perspective camera will have a field of view property and methods to update the state of the camera when certain camera specific values are mutated.

 ### The Source code examples in this post are on github